Understanding Autism Burnout: Signs, Effects, + How to Recover

 Loss of skills

-Many autistic people describe burnout as “hitting a wall,” temporarily losing skills they previously managed well or even excelled at.
+Many autistic individuals or those with neurodivergent tendencies describe burnout as “hitting a wall,” temporarily losing skills they previously managed well or even excelled at.
 This can include speech (difficulty speaking or going nonverbal), executive functioning (planning, organizing, remembering steps), and self-care routines.
 This regression is frightening and deeply frustrating, especially when others don’t understand what’s happening.

 Heightened sensory sensitivity